-- 1. If necessary, install the DeviceMaster using the appropriate DeviceMaster User Guide (Page 8). - 2.
+- 1. If necessary, install the DeviceMaster using the DeviceMaster Installation and Configuration Guide (Page 8). - 2.
 If necessary, unzip the self-extracting files from the Comtrol CD or ftp/web site so that the NS-Link driver files are available (Page 8). - 3.
-From the Start button, click Settings, Control Panel and then double-click Add Hardware. - 4.
+Start the Add Hardware wizard. - a.
+From the Start button, click Control Panel. - b.
+Click the Device Manager. - c.
+Right-click on the Computer name and then click Add Legacy Hardware. - 4.
 Click Next when the Add Hardware wizard starts. - 5.
-Click Install the hardware that I manually select from a list (Advanced) and then Next. - 6.
+Click Install the hardware that I manually select from a list (Advanced) and then Next - 6.
 Highlight Multi-port serial adapters and then click Next. - 7.
 Click Have Disk, Browse and locate the unzipped driver files, click Open and then click OK. - 8.
 Highlight the DeviceMaster you are installing from the Models list and then click Next. - 9.
 Click Next to start the driver installation. - 10.
-If necessary, click Install this driver software anyway at the prompts to proceed for the DeviceMaster unit and first port.
+Click Always trust software from Comtrol Corporation and the click Install.